d3mastermind/shoeshoping/README.md

 Download the APK from the following link:
 [Simple Shopping App APK](https://github.com/d3mastermind/shoeshoping/tree/f37297c960c13777457ab8c7a66e5a928cb00253/apkfile)

-## No Third-party Dependencies
-This application is built using only the native functionalities and components of the chosen mobile platform/framework, ensuring no third-party packages, plugins, or libraries are used.

 ## Contribution
 Feel free to fork this repository and contribute by submitting a pull request.
 For major changes, please open an issue first to discuss what you would like to change.